pszen-beton/heating/README.md

 * run_experiment.py is an example file used to run two simple simulations.
 First one checks if its better to place heaters next to windows or not.
                   The second one checks if its better energy-wise to turn of heating when you leave house of leave it on.

+## to-do
+*  change behaviour of walls
+*  make starting conditions more general